K4UNG/project-11-caculator-app/README.md

 ### What I learned

 This is now my favorite frontendmentor challenge.
-It was very fun doing this and I thought the logic for this was gonna be very easy but it turned out to be tricker than I expected.
+It was very fun doing this and I thought the logic for this was gonna be very easy but it turned out to be trickier than I expected.
 Overall, it was a really fun experience and I learned a lot especially about JavaScript methods.